 - purchased at least something from you;

 There is no 100% definite answer.
-Each of these audiences will be useful depending on amounts of data accumulated.
-If there’s very little data (the traffic just started flowing in, sales amount to single digits, and you just started the project) I recommend using audiences 1 and 2.
+Each of these audiences will be useful depending on the amount of data accumulated.
+If there’s very little data (the traffic just started flowing in, sales amount to single digits, and you just started the project), I recommend using audiences 1 and 2.

-As the data is gradually piles up you may start working with audiences 3, 4 and 6.
+As the data is gradually piling up, you may start working with audiences 3, 4 and 6.

 When uploading the data to platforms like FB or YouTube, you can sift segments through and take all the CRM data on customers into account.
 This data guarantees you’ll create the most efficient target audiences.

-First of all, you need to understand what business task each segment will solve.
+First of all, you need to understand what business tasks each segment will solve.
 Go to your CRM and review all the data.
-Write down at what stages of the transaction any type of “lead-heating” would be useful in order to increase the conversion.
+Write down at what stages of the transaction any type of “lead-heating” would be useful to increase the conversion.
 Try to break all leads into groups, then – segments.